 Online estimates are produced using algorithms and/or dated county tax records.
 These types of estimates cannot account for unique attributes or your home's current condition, so they do not give sellers a complete picture of their home's value.

-SELLER INSIGHT

-Hit the road!
-Attend open houses now, not just to buy, but to get a sense of how houses are staged and priced in your area.
+SELLER INSIGHT Do some recon!
+Check out current listings to see how houses are staged and priced in your area..

 Working with a real estate agent